-NATIONAL REPORT MEDICARE FRAUD DAY
+NATIONAL REPORT MEDICARE FRAUD DAY | SEPTEMBER 12

 In addition, if you report fraud under the DOJ program, the government must open an investigation and inform you of the results.
 Today, over three-fourths of the government’s Medicare fraud cases are DOJ whistleblower reward cases.
 Thus, the government is counting on whistleblowers to bring Medicare fraud cases to DOJ and receive a reward in the process.

-The other way is to report fraud directly to the Centers for Medicare & Medicaid Services (CMS), which runs the Medicare program.
+The other way to report fraud directly is to the Centers for Medicare & Medicaid Services (CMS), which runs the Medicare program.
 You can report fraud to CMS through its website or by calling its hotline.

 The National Report Medicare Fraud Day not only brings awareness to the amount of Medicare fraud but provides the public with detailed steps for reporting it.

 It is time to put an end to fraudulent Medicare claims!
 Become a part of the solution.
 Simply visit the website (www.ReportMedicareFraudDay.com).
 You can also download a free e-book with step-by-step instructions for reporting Medicare fraud.
 It is your one resource for all you need to know about reporting Medicare fraud.

 Share and follow this day using #ReportMedicareFraudDay on social media.

 The Hesch Firm, LLC founded National Report Medicare Fraud Day in 2017.
 The day came to be after founding attorney, Joel D. Hesch, spent over 15 years working in DOJ’s whistleblower reward office.
 Mr. Hesch now exclusively represents whistleblowers nationwide in filing for rewards for reporting fraud.